afonsojramos/discrakt/README.md

 *P.S.* Discord needs to be running on the machine Discrakt is running on.

+## Running executables

+Running the executables is as easy as clicking the provided executables in the latest [release](https://github.com/afonsojramos/discrakt/releases) (`.exe` for Windows and `.sh` for UNIX systems).
+That's it!

-## Install
+## Development

-As usual, it is recommended to use [venv](https://docs.python.org/3/library/venv.html) and [Python 3](https://www.python.org/).
+As usual, it is recommended to use [venv](https://docs.python.org/3/library/venv.html) and [Python 3.9](https://www.python.org/).

-After this, just install the dependencies using `pip install -r requirements.txt`.
+After this, simply install the dependencies using `pip install -r requirements.txt`.

-## Running from script
+### Running from script

-After the setting things up by following the [install section](#Install), you can run this script with: `python discrakt.py`
+After setting things up by following the previous section, you can run this script with: `python discrakt.py`

-When a show is detected a similar output is expected:
+When a show is detected throught the Trakt API, a similar output is expected in the logs:

 ![Console](./images/demo/console.png)